yaqwsx/bcthesis/results.md

   split into sub-states.

 \noindent In our test case, dependency-based caching issued 5 times less queries compared to \symdivine with no caching.
+We also managed to solve 48 more benchmarks with Partial store compared to \smt store within timeout 4 minutes.

 \input{summary_table.tex}